-Chair: Michael Peters, PhD., Alvin A Clay Professor of Accountancy Associate Chair: James Emig, PhD.
-Office: 3019 Bartley Hall Telephone: 610-519-4340 Website
+Chair: Michael Peters, PhD., Alvin A Clay Professor of Accounting

+Associate Chair: Denise Downey, PhD., KPMG Endowed Professor in Accounting

 To earn an accounting major, students must complete the university core curriculum, the business core curriculum, along with all four required accounting courses plus two accounting elective courses.
 A major in Accounting leads to a degree of Bachelor of Business Administration.